csdms/bmi-docker/README.md

 ```
 docker build --tag bmi .
 ```
-The image is built on the [condaforge/mambaforge](https://hub.docker.com/r/condaforge/mambaforge) base image.
+The image is built on the [condaforge/miniforge3](https://hub.docker.com/r/condaforge/miniforge3/) base image.
 The OS is Linux/Ubuntu.
-`conda` and `mamba`, as well as the BMI specifications, are installed in `CONDA_DIR=/opt/conda`.
+`conda`, as well as the BMI language mappings, are installed in `CONDA_DIR=/opt/conda`.
 The *base* environment is activated.

 ## Run a container